 Along with these intellectual springs bubbling up, there was another river flowing.
 My love of reading and writing led me to be a literature major.
 The literature faculty was renowned.
 I tried to take every poetry class that Wheaton offered.
 And I avoided every novel class that was offered.
 I could not read fast enough to get through the novels in a semester, but I could write and analyze poetry.
 So I carefully navigated my way through a lit major as one of the slowest readers on campus.

 But mainly the poetry was chosen because the emotions of a young man can run deep in the river of poetry.
 Clyde Kilby was a giant in the lit department in those days, and his book Poetry and Life was lived out in front of us in class.
 Kilby took the passion for observation and breathed a kind of life into it that biology never could.
 He taught me there is always more to see in what I see.
 There is always wonder.
 There is always something to be astonished about.
 There is mental health in learning to look at a tree or a cloud or a nose and marvel that it is what it is.
 This then became poetry.
-When you finally see the wonder of what you have been looking at for 10 years, what you do with that seeing is try to say it, and that is what poetry is.
-What what you see is God, there is only a fine line between poetry and preaching.
+When you finally see the wonder of what you have been looking at for ten years, what you do with that seeing is try to say it, and that is what poetry is.
+When what you see is God, there is only a fine line between poetry and preaching.

 One of Kilby’s resolutions for being a healthy person read like this: “I shall open my eyes and ears.
 Once every day, I shall simply stare at a tree, a flower, a cloud, a person.
 I shall not then be concerned at all to ask what they are, but simply be glad that they are.
 I shall joyfully allow them the mystery of, what Lewis calls, ‘their divine, magical, terrifying, and ecstatic existence.’”